-The DNA test Helix provides is called Exome+.
-This Helix DNA test kit is a whole exome sequencing test, which additionally decodes some non-coding genomic areas of interest as well as mitochondrial DNA.
+Previously, Helix DNA provided a test called Exome+.
+This test kit was a whole-exome sequencing test, which additionally decodes some non-coding genomic areas of interest and mitochondrial DNA.
 Mutations that cause diseases are mostly found in the exome, the part of the human genome that codes for proteins.
 While this test is no longer available for individual purchase, organizations interested in using the assay for a project can contact the company for more details.

 Review of Helix DNA Products

 True to its promise to be a hub for DNA analysis apps, the Helix DNA testing store offers the following options available after purchasing a testing kit.
 The listed prices include the Helix DNA test cost of the initial testing.
 Additional apps can be purchased at a reduced price.
 Since the shift to COVID-19 testing, only the Helix DNA products remain available.

 Review of Helix DNA Reports